 Ability to interpret pertinent laws and regulations and enforce compliance with project designs and schedules.

 Ability to inspect complex projects for conformance to contract documents.

-Ability to establish and maintain effective working relationships with consultants, contractors, supervisors and officials.
+Ability to establish and maintain effective working relationships with consultants, contractors, stakeholders, supervisors and officials.

 Ability to plan, direct and coordinate the work of subordinates.

 Ability to simultaneously manage several projects in various phases of development.

 Ability to analyze bids and make recommendations for award of contracts.

 Ability to conduct effective meetings with consultants, contractors and stakeholders/representatives of various agencies.

 Ability to express ideas clearly and concisely, both orally and in writing.

 Ability to serve the public and fellow employees with honesty and integrity in full accord with the letter and spirit of Broward County's Ethics and Conflict of Interest policies.